muftring/iu-statistics/mid-term-exam/submission.md

 $se$ is the sample estimate of a standard Error

 $se = \sqrt{\frac{\hat{\pi}(1-\hat{\pi})}{n}} = 0.02$

 $\hat{\pi} \pm z(se) = 0.533 \pm 1.67(0.020) = 0.533 \pm 0.0334$

 The confidence interval is therefore (0.4999, 0.5667), meaning that the proportion of support for the tax increase is between 49.99% and 56.67%.
-While not an absolute certainty, with the low-end of the confidence interval is at 1/100th of a percent below, and the vast majority of the confidence interval range is above the tipping point of 50%, we can conclude that there is a very good certainty that the voters will vote in favor of the tax increase and the measure will pass.
+While not an absolute certainty, with the low-end of the confidence interval at 1/100th of a percent below the tipping point of 50%, the vast majority of the confidence interval range is above.
+We can conclude that there is a good amount of certainty, 95%, that enough voters will vote in favor of the tax increase and the measure will pass.

 **15.** *Suppose that you are a TA for wonderful, amazing, incredibly smart statistics professor.
 This professor has asked you to determine if former SPEA V506 have the same mean income after graduation compared to former students who took stats in a different department at IU.
 To answer this question, you randomly sample 20 former V506 students and ask them to report their annual income.
 Using this sample data, you determine that the average income for former SPEA V506 students is \$68,456, with a sample standard deviation of \$9,568.
 Next, you compile a random sample of 25 former students who took statistics in a different department at IU.
 The mean annual income within this sample is \$60,350, with a sample standard deviation of \$9,378.
 You may assume that the population standard deviation for former V506 students is equal to that for former students who took stats in other departments.*